 When you start the course and begin your online learning, you will only have to pay £149.50.

-Once the leisure centres reopen and we can book your practical day, we will then arrange your final payment of £149.50.
+Once your practical day is booked, we will then arrange your final payment of £149.50.

 This course, once fully complete, covers everything you need to effectively maintain, correctly test and restore pool water so it is safe and pleasant to swim in.
 It is approved by the Pool Water Treatment Advisory Group (PWTAG).
 This means that our training is of the highest standard, meeting PWTAG guidelines which are widely viewed as best practice.